carynsyella/Syella/README.md

-# Syella
+# simple-resume
-This is my website.
+This is my little description about my background